Gun Control In America

 The Current State of American Gun Reform

-Looking at today’s issues, gun control advocates are further from accomplishment than at almost anytime in American history.
-Conservative-leaning states– from Texas to Ohio–continue to advertise and pass state laws for looser restrictions, such as permitless carry and less invasive background checks.
-And with a 6-3 conservative Supreme Court majority, the federal opinion on the 2nd amendment is likely to reverse state decisions that protect restrictive gun laws.
+Now, gun control advocates are further from success than at almost anytime in American history.
+Conservative-leaning states – from Texas to Ohio – continue advertising and passing state laws for looser restrictions, such as permitless carry and less invasive background checks.
+And with a 6-3 conservative Supreme Court majority, the federal opinion on the 2nd amendment will likely reverse state decisions that protect restrictive gun laws.

 For a deeper legal perspective on US gun laws, the Current Affairs Times interviewed Ryan Campbell, a human rights lawyer who has written on the relationship between federalism and state’s rights concerning the 2nd amendment.

-In response to a question about the 2008 decision of District of Columbia vs. Heller, Campbell said, “Heller established a personal right to own and operate a gun inside the home.
+Explaining the tracing thread of Supreme Court cases that have fashioned the debate around gun laws, Campbell references the 2008 decision: District of Columbia vs. Heller.
+Campbell said, “Heller established a personal right to own and operate a gun inside the home.
 Although, in this case, they declined to extend that right.
 In a subsequent case, they could look to extend the scope of this ruling.
 For example, is it a constitutional right to bring an AR15, loaded and visible, into a bar?
 If some regulation is drawn back, this could establish a right to open-carry a loaded firearm in public, allowing minors concealed carry, etc.”

-Currently, the Supreme Court is forming a decision on NY State Rifle & Pistol Association vs. Bruen, which challenges NY State law requiring citizens to establish “proper cause” if they want to carry a concealed weapon for self-defense.
+Currently, the Supreme Court is forming a decision on NY State Rifle & Pistol Association vs. Bruen, which challenges NY State law requiring citizens to establish “proper cause” if they wish to carry concealed weaponry for self-defense.
+This case ties into the Heller ruling.

-In response to the potential implications of the Bruen ruling that arrives at the end of June, Campbell said:
+Responding to the implications of a positive Bruen ruling, which arrives at the end of June, Campbell said:

 “If they say the second amendment affords the personal right to carry a gun, it will render unconstitutional the regulations that aren’t consistent with the ruling.
 This depends on how broad or narrow the court is willing to go.
 Such as, is the second amendment right something that follows you everywhere, wherever you go?… The laws on the books could be overturned and declared unconstitutional, which would lead to even fewer regulations, which would further reduce the rules around purchasing military-grade firearms, who can buy them, and where they can be taken.”